10 Most Successful Football Captains Of All Time

 Which club did Franz Beckenbauer captain?

-Franz Beckenbauer captain Bayern Munich during his entire club career.
+Franz Beckenbauer captained FC Bayern Munich throughout his entire club career.

 Who’s the best Barcelona captain in history?

-Carlos Puyol is the best captain in the history of Barcelona.
+Carlos Puyol is the best captain in the history of FC Barcelona.

 Who’s the best Arsenal captain in history?

-Tony Adams is the best captain in the history of Arsenal.
+Tony Adams is the best captain in the history of Arsenal FC.